Jallibad/StillGood/README.md

 -Navigate to the project's root directory
 -Ensure that you have checked out and updated all submodules by running "git submodule update --recursive --remote"
 -Run "stack build" to build the Haskell portion of the codebase
--Run stack exec StillGood filename where 'filename' is your test program.
+-Run "stack exec StillGood filename" where 'filename' is your test program.
 Alternatively, you can run stack ghci to work with GHC's interactive environment.
--Run "python StillGood.py inputCodeFile|inputJSONFile" to compile the specified code file or pre-compiled AST JSON file to LLVM
+-Run "python StillGood.py inputCodeFile|inputJSONFile [outputFile]" to compile the specified code file or pre-compiled AST JSON file to the specified output file, or to run the compiled code in Python if no output file was provided
--Replace target triple field in "output.ll" with supported architecture listed by clang --version
--Run llc -filetype=obj output.ll to generate an output file
--Run clang output.obj to generate an executable file